 Sports are more than just games; they are a universal language that brings people together, fosters competition, and promotes physical and mental well-being.
-Across the globe, millions of people engage in various sports, whether as players, fans, or both.
+And across the globe, millions of people engage in various sports, whether as players, fans, or both.
 Some sports have managed to capture the hearts of billions, transcending borders, cultures, and languages.
 Here, we explore the top 10 most played sports in the world, examining their global reach, cultural significance, and enduring appeal.

 1. Soccer (Football)